UCB-stat-159-f25/final-group12/README.md

 	PYTHONPATH=./ pytest

 ## Overall Results
-For overall information about the analysis and results, please refer to the main.ipynb notebook.
+For overall information about the analysis and results, please refer to pdf_builds/main.pdf